Jump to content

 How will the flights take place?

-The helicopter will conduct a high-level pass over the area where our power poles and lines are situated.
+The helicopter conducts a high-level passes over the area where our power poles and lines are situated.
 This is to check for potential hazards and livestock within the area.
 It also gives landowners a heads up that a survey is in progress.
 Once the check is complete and no hazards and livestock have been identified, the helicopter will survey the electrical assets at a low level.

 For more information on our aerial works, call our friendly customer team on 0800 367 546.